perriera/CoureraBitcoin/README.md

 # Scrooge Coin, (Coursera Bitcoin)
   [![CMake](https://github.com/mattcoding4days/extras/actions/workflows/cmake.yml/badge.svg?branch=dev)](https://github.com/mattcoding4days/extras/actions/workflows/cmake.yml)

 > This repo started as an assignment based on the ScroogeCoin programming assignment practice of "Bitcoin and Cryptocurrency Technologies" online course, (as well as the missing details found with [Huabing Zhao](https://medium.com/@zhaohuabing/scrooge-coin-c1d1d1e9fd00)'s help).
 The course [_“Bitcoin and Cryptocurrency Technologies”_](https://www.coursera.org/learn/cryptocurrency/home/welcome) has three assignments designed to get the student ramped up quickly as to the many facits of the subject matter.
-However, as Mr. Zhao was quick to point out, there were some implementation details that weren't explained to well, (perhaps to give the student a lesson in learning those details).
+However, as Mr. Zhao was quick to point out, there were some implementation details that weren't explained to well, (perhaps to give the student a lesson in learning those missing details as well).

 *"This amazing course is created by the professors of Princeton University.
 It's free on the internet.
 The course has a series of well-organized lecture videos and programming practices after each lecture.
 I encourage anyone who is interested in cryptocurrency to attend this travis-ci onlie course.
 You will get a chance to learn the theories and technical details behind the popular Bitcoin and may even create your own version of cryptocurrency after finishing this course!*
 -- Huabing Zhao